-Any police or law enforcement officer or post-certified animal control officer or the animal control director shall be given the authority to enforce any and all of the regulations of this chapter and to issue notices or court citations for violations of the regulations and controls in this chapter.
+Any police or POST certified law enforcement officer shall be given the authority to enforce any and all of the regulations of this chapter and to issue notices or court citations for violations of the regulations and controls in this chapter.
 Such authority shall include but shall not be limited to the right to inspect commercial animal establishments, the right to inspect any premises or operations which are or may be regulated by this chapter, and the right to request, obtain, and execute search warrants for these purposes as may be required by law.